easysoftware/developer-portal-devs/docs/Backend_tutorials/BE-Testing.md

 1. To be more familiar with RSpec we recommend you to visit [this](https://relishapp.com/rspec/) page.
 2. For best practices visit [this](https://www.betterspecs.org/) page.

+#### Controller tests
+Use RSpec types for what they purpose.
+Avoid to test behaviour of job throuht controller test for example.
+If you need to test job - use `:job` test.
+In controller test just behaviour in controller, not what services, jobs or models do.
+Controller tests should do
+* rendered templates
+* redirects
+* instance variables assigned in the controller to be shared with the view
+* cookies sent back with the response

+So if there is job performed or service called, controller test should just test that they are performed or called, not about what they do.

 ### Structure

 In RYSes, all specs are in the `/spec` folder.